Skip to Main Content

 • Potential for developing future leaders

-Although ERGs are voluntary, once employees are members, they require allocated time to fulfil the responsibilities of the group.
-This time can then be factored into 1-1s and be a part of personal development perhaps even a step toward future leadership roles.
-After all, this work isn’t a ‘side project.’
+Although ERGs are voluntary, once employees are members, they require allocated time to fulfill the group’s responsibilities.
+This time can then be factored into 1:1s and be a part of personal development — perhaps even a step toward future managerial and leadership roles.

 Here are some resources you can give your employees:

-• A designated number of hours to follow up on ERG activities
+• A designated number of hours to follow up on core ERG activities

-• Provide a meeting space (or a video conferencing app for remote workers)
+• A meeting space (or a video conferencing app for remote workers)

-• A channel on your intranet or some access to internal comms
+• A channel on your intranet or some access to internal communications

-• Set up an instant messaging channel or forum
+• An instant messaging channel or forum to chat with other members

-• Arrange training on the topic, and on managing projects
+• Training on a given topic tied to the ERG and on managing projects

 Workshops are also a brilliant format for brainstorming ideas.
 Everyone loves a whiteboard and Post-It notes.
 Read this blog about how to talk about diversity at work from our partners at Namely.

-When having a conversation about D&I, practice active listening.
+When having a conversation about DEI, practice active listening.
 That is, use verbal and non-verbal cues, like eye-contact, to show responsiveness.
 Pay full attention to the speaker.

-No matter what level you are within a business – yes, even if you’re the CEO hear difficult feedback with a compassionate ear.
+No matter what level you are within a business, hear difficult feedback with a compassionate ear.
 Don’t become defensive or minimize someone else’s experience.
-This helps employees communicate openly and honestly.
+This helps employees communicate openly and honestly and know they can share their opinions with fear of any sort of backlash.

-ERGs exist to turn words into actions.
-Here are some practical tips to empower your business to meet those D&I goals:
+Employee resource groups exist to turn words into actions.
+Here are some practical tips that can empower ERG members and others across your business to help contribute to DEI goals:

 A tiny change could make a big difference.
-For example, women are less likely to say ‘yes’ when asked if they are able to perform a task, even if theyre just as qualified as their male counterparts.
-So, you might change the way tasks are allocated or find different ways to get feedback on a brief to account for this.
+For example, women are less likely to say “yes” when asked if they are able to perform a task, even if they’re just as qualified as their male counterparts.
+So, change the way tasks are allocated or find different ways to get feedback on a brief to account for this.

 Diversity needs to be in place at a team level.
 Everyone should feel like they belong in any department, from HR to Engineering.
 Aggregated figures of a diverse number of employees across a company, particularly those that ignore intersectionality, may not show the full picture.